clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * Get people talking.
 The more comfortable they are at talking, the more likely they'll speak up when they don't understand something, or to answer someone else's question.

 # Social Comfort (More Ideas)
-#### Try to suppress your (understandable) culturally-influenced sexism
-* Don't hit on people.
-No sexual advances.
-None.
-Even at the after-party.
-* Don't make sexist jokes.
-Or racist, classist, or ableist jokes.
-Call people out if they do.
-A simple "That's not funny" and moving on quickly with the conversation will often suffice.
-* Don't make gender-based generalizations ("Women are better at X, because ...")
-* Don't make references to people's bodies or state your opinion of them.
-* Don't use slurs.

 # Social Comfort (pay attention to pronouns)